wavefrontHQ/docs/pages/doc/integrations_aws_lambda.md

 ## How to Use Wavefront to Monitor AWS Lambda

-To support monitoring serverless environments, Wavefront has a new type of metric called [delta counter](delta_counters.html).
+To support monitoring serverless environments, Wavefront has added a new type of metric called [delta counter](delta_counters.html).
 With delta counters, Wavefront performs server-side aggregation -- that eliminates metric point collisions during bursty traffic.
 See our blog [Monitoring Apps in the Serverless World](https://www.wavefront.com/monitoring-applications-in-the-serverless-world-part-1-of-2/)

 The Wavefront AWS Lambda Function integration and the SDKs listed above make it easy to collect standard metrics and custom metrics.